ms-dot-k/Visual-Context-Attentional-GAN/README.md

 - https://drive.google.com/file/d/1MDLmREuqeWin6CituMn4Z_dhIIJAwDGo/view?usp=sharing

 #### Preprocessing
-After download the dataset, preprocess the dataset with the following scripts.<br>
+After download the dataset, preprocess the dataset with the following scripts in `./preprocess`.<br>
 It supposes the data directory is constructed as
 ```
 Data_dir